ABOUT ME AND THERAPY

 HOW ARE YOU NAVIGATING COVID-19?

 I am offering clients a choice of telehealth or in-person sessions.
-For in-person sessions, I am happy to wear a mask if that is your preference.
-(I am vaccinated).
+For in-person sessions, masks are required as per the current county mandate.
+I am vaccinated and boosted.
 I work in a private office, so contact with other people is minimized.